-In a heavy Cosmic Horror Story with Final Death, a cast full of Woobies, and crossing the Despair Event Horizon being a gameplay mechanic, stress is bound to build up outside the game as well.
+In a heavy Cosmic Horror Story with Permadeath, a cast full of Woobies, and crossing the Despair Event Horizon being a gameplay mechanic, stress is bound to build up outside the game as well.

 - The Hamlet, which is surprisingly tragic and moody for a simple town theme.
 Having to hear it after returning from an expedition from which you lost one or more of your favorite party members, however...

 - The backstory comics for the heroes.
 Not one of them has a happy ending.
 After all, why would happy people willingly subject themselves to the horrors of this place?
 It also makes a few of the character's lines Harsher in Hindsight.

 - For the Abomination◊, we watch as he is subjected to Cold-Blooded Torture by a group of priests, who stick a hot poker to his head and brand him with his Mark of Shame.
 At the very least, it didn't end well for most of them.

 - The one for the Arbalest◊ is probably the most bleak of them all.
 Her father arrives home, with a fatal injury in his stomach as he is chased by an angry mob.
 He takes the stuffed rabbit toy she was holding, and gives her her now iconic crossbow before tearfully sending her out the back.
 The Arbalest, alone and crying with crossbow in hand, walks into the woods as her home burns behind her.